Easy Healthy Snacks with Fresh Produce

-Take a look through the stalls and consider what great healthy snack options you can put together for your family--or, if you don't have the option of browsing a farmer's market, check out Whole Foods or Sprouts for fresh fruits and vegetables sourced from local markets.
-And of course, don't forget to throw Bobo's Bars in your bag in case you get hungry while you shop!
+If you don't have the option of browsing a farmer's market, check out your local natural grocer or co-op for seasonal fresh fruits and vegetables sourced from local farms.
+And of course, don't forget to throw a Bobo's bar in your bag in case you get hungry while you shop!

 Veggie Tray and Dip

 Take a look at the vegetables offered in your local farmer's market.
 Do you have carrots?
 Zucchini?
 Squash?
 What about cherry tomatoes?
-As you walk through the stands, consider what vegetables you love eating uncooked.
-You might include celery, broccoli, or cauliflower--or you might not if those vegetables aren't as enjoyable to you and your kids.
+As you walk through the stands, consider what you and your family love to eat raw.

 If you frequently get the munchies and want to chow down on salty chips, don't despair!
-You can take your favorite unhealthy snack and replace it with a healthy alternative using local vegetables to make vegetable chips, instead.
-Many of these chips are the perfect carrier for your favorite dip--or you can enjoy them on their own for a satisfying crunch.
-Don't be afraid of the long cook time included in many veggie chip recipes: most of the time, the prep is a snap, and you just have to wait for them to come out of the oven.
-Try these recipes for:
+You can take your favorite unhealthy snack and replace it with a healthy alternative using local vegetables.
+Many of these healthy chips are the perfect carrier for your favorite dip--or you can enjoy them on their own for a satisfying crunch.
+Some of our favorites include:

-Making smoothies is a great way to make the most of local fruit, no matter what the season.
-Choose your favorite fruits and veggies, then combine them with milk, water, or juice.
-Add in healthy extras like oatmeal, flax, or chia seeds for a nutritional boost.
-Even better, smoothies are fast to throw together and easy to eat on the go, which makes them the perfect healthy snack option for spring and summer (when you can't wait to get outside)!
+No matter what the season, smoothies are always a crowdpleaser.
+Choose your favorite fruits and veggies, then combine them with milk or coconut water.
+Add in healthy extras like oats, flax, or chia seeds for a nutritional boost.
+Smoothies are fast to throw together and easy to drink on the go, which makes them the perfect healthy snack option for spring and summer.
+Click here for Bobo’s Lean Mean Green Coconut Smoothie recipe!

 Add Fruit to Yogurt